 If you are a business in Australia, it means you now have a new and valuable category of WAN service to consider.
-If you are a business outside of Australia, it means the Pathway to 5G just got a fresh layer of asphalt.
+If you are a business outside of Australia, it means that finding your 5G just got a fresh layer of asphalt.
 As evidence, network operators in regions outside of Australia are already testing these new 5G adapters.
 Cradlepoint expects that by Q1 2021, U.S. customers will be able to purchase 5G Sub-6 models.
 Availability in EMEA and other APAC countries will follow throughout 2021.
 As the Wireless WAN wave moves forward, it seems clear that most companies will deploy some type of Wireless WAN solution.
 Here are the most likely deployment modes.

 Primary wireless is an excellent use case for sites that require the full flexibility of a Wireless WAN and the performance of 5G.
 Organizations that are growing, frequently change locations, have poor wired options, or have large national footprints are ideal users.
 Recent natural disasters and the COVID-19 pandemic have shown the importance of this kind of flexibility.